mbolam/mmt/2a-converting.md

 Tools like MarcEdit, pymarc, OpenRefine, and XSLT can be used to convert metadata files.

-# Converting .mrk to .mrc
+# Converting .mrk to .mrc using MarcEdit

+{% include figure.html img="marcedit_home.jpg" alt="MarcEdit home screen" caption="MarcEdit home screen" width="100%" %}